mariusse/digport/README.md

 # digport

-You could run nslookup, note down all the resolving IPs and then telnet each of them, but this does both at the same time
+You could run `nslookup`, note down all the resolving IPs and then `telnet` each of them, but this does both at the same time

 ```text
 ./digport aws.com 443